KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-CARDS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Carousel by shbatm](https://github.com/shbatm/MMM-Carousel)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 2 dependencie(s):
    -  eslint                  ^8.54.0  →  ^8.55.0
    -  eslint-config-prettier   ^9.0.0  →   ^9.1.0